Organists Are Not "Benched"

 The organ is a part of that.
 There are very few traveling choirs that go with a full orchestra and a large organ.

 At Hearst Greek Theatre in Berkeley, California, and at Shoreline Amphitheatre in Mountain View, California, both outdoor settings, the Choir used its own specially-constructed tour organ.
 It was built for the Choir’s 2015 tour.
 (Watch a time lapse video of its original construction.)
-The Choir will use the tour organ again at Weill Hall in Rohnert Park and at The Orpheum in Vancouver, British Columbia.
+The Choir used the tour organ again at Weill Hall in Rohnert Park and at The Orpheum in Vancouver, British Columbia.
 The organ is transported from one venue to the next by semi-truck with the other large instruments for the Orchestra and the staging equipment.

 At both Hearst and Shoreline, Elliott played one of his virtuoso organ solos, “I Got Rhythm” by George Gershwin.
 He is famous for these solos at the Choir’s annual Christmas and Pioneer Day concerts and he also gets the chance to perform this way on tour.
 The audience loved it.

 It does mean extra work to take an organ, says Elliott, but the organists set it up ahead of time.
-For each concert the organists have their own sound check and spend time programming and rehearsing the organs.
+For each concert, the organists have their own sound check and spend time programming and rehearsing the organs.

 There was a time when organs fell out of favor in concert halls.
 Many concert halls pulled out their large organs, following the lead of Carnegie Hall in New York.
 But there was something missing; audiences liked the sound of the organ.
 Since the 1990s there has been a resurgence of organs being placed in large concert halls like Segerstrom and Disney.
-The Mormon Tabernacle Choir never abandoned that rich, foundational sound provided by the organ.
+The Tabernacle Choir never abandoned that rich, foundational sound provided by the organ.

 The whole point of the tour is to connect with the audience through music, what Elliott calls “the universal language.”
-The Choir goes on tour “to give audiences a complete Mormon Tabernacle Choir experience.
+The Choir goes on tour “to give audiences a complete Tabernacle Choir experience.
 You can sort of experience it by watching on television or listening on YouTube or a CD, or the radio, but there is nothing like experiencing the Choir, organ, and Orchestra in person.”

-The concert brings a unique combination of organ and human voice.
+The concert brings a unique combination of organ and the human voice.
 There are always some who are not as familiar with the organ and are surprised to find they enjoy the sound.
 The organists are happy that people are recognizing that the pipe organ is an integral part of the performance.

 Unsworth describes the organ as a functioning member of the Orchestra.
 “When the organ comes in with the Orchestra it provides a body, a substance to the sound.
 It’s a lot different than just providing accompaniment.”